-A good software idea can provide your company with the competitive advantage on the market.
+A good software idea can provide your company with a competitive advantage on the market.
 Therefore, it should be considered as one of the valuable assets of your company as well as the products that you offer to your clients.
 You should start worrying about how you’ll protect your software idea long before the first line of code is written.

 To help you with creating a list of measures that will help to protect your ideas from being stolen, we’ve gathered together the most commonly used of them in this article.